jeongkyeong/ray-tracing-OpenMP-Cuda/README.md

 # Ray Tracing using OpenMP and Cuda
- Implementing two versions of Ray-Tracing that utilizes CUDA and OpenMP, respectively.
+ Implementing two versions of Ray-Tracing, OpenMP and Cuda.

  ## Environment